FedeNoce/Citation_Intent_Classification/README.md

 ## About The Project

-Citation Intent Classification in scientific papers using the Scicite dataset an Pytorch
+Citation Intent Classification in scientific papers using the Scicite dataset and Pytorch

 For more information, read the [report](report.pdf) located in the repo root.